Certora/Documentation/docs/cvl/hooks.md

 the value that is written, and the variable `old_value` will contain the value that was previously stored there.

+There are a few restrictions on the available combinations of low-level and high-level access paths:
+ - You cannot access struct fields on access paths that contain `slot` or `offset` components, because the struct type is not known.
+ - You can only use `KEY` and `INDEX` patterns on word-aligned access paths (i.e.  any `offset` components must be multiples of 32).

 ```{note}
 The only available access paths for `solc` versions 5.17 and older are `slot`
 and `offset` paths.